 There are no statutory rules concerning deadlines for entry in the share register.
 However, for organizational reasons, the share register is closed several days before the respective shareholders' meeting.
-The respective Record Date for inscriptions in the share register is announced in the invitation to the shareholders' meeting.
+The Board of Directors has resolved to set the cut-off date for participation in shareholders' meetings to not more than ten days prior to the date of the meeting.
+The Record Date for inscription in the share register is announced in the invitation to the shareholders' meeting.